 Though butrans patches are normally used to help assist those suffering from an addiction such as heroin through severe withdrawal symptoms in their detox period.
 If you have built up a dependency and addiction to butrans patches it is likely that you are going to require a detox treatment.

-When people detox, they are completely stopping themselves from taking the drug which can cause the body to go into a shock mode which leads to various withdrawal symptoms such as headaches, sweating, shaking and many more.
+When people detox from drugs, they are completely stopping themselves from taking the drug which can cause the body to go into a shock mode which leads to various withdrawal symptoms such as headaches, sweating, shaking and many more.
 There are also psychological symptoms that come when removing the drug from your systems such as depression and anxiety.

 It is not recommended to attempt to go cold turkey and detox yourself without supervision as in some cases it can seriously harm an individual but there is a higher chance of relapse due to your environment.